Sonadia Island

 Sonadia Island is a small island of about 9 km2, off the Cox's Bazar coast of Chittagong Division, Bangladesh.
 Sonadia is located at Kutubjom Union in Maheshkhali Upazila, 15 km north-west of Cox's Bazar District Headquarters.
-It is located at latitude 21.28˝-21.33˝ and longitude 91.50˝-91.56˝.
 Sonadia Maheshkhali is separated from the main island by a canal.

 Biodiversity

 Turtles

 Five species of sea turtle have been reported from the territorial waters of Bangladesh, but only olive ridley and green turtles nest on Sonadia Island.
 The illegal harvesting of turtle eggs, bycatch in offshore fisheries, and alterations of sand dunes and nesting beaches are the main threats to sea turtles in Bangladesh.
 Since 1980, the nesting populations of sea turtles have declined significantly due to severe exploitation of eggs and killing of adult turtles by fishing and other activities.
 Despite complete legal protection since 2010, sea turtles continue to face severe threats in Bangladesh, and many of the nesting rookeries remain poorly studied.